loafer-mka/version-stamper/README.md

 If measures are taken to ensure that `version-stamper --generate` is executed every time during the build process, then keeping the stamps more or less up to date is not required, but may still be recommended.

 If you do not need to install hooks, then leave `hooks` as an empty line (commented out corresponds to the standard set).
 It makes sense to change the proposed set in cases where the project requires the installation of its own hooks and they begin to conflict with version-stamper's hooks.
 Reducing the set of resellers will simply reduce the number of cases in which stamps will be automatically rebuilt.

 Specifying `pre-commit` and `post-commit` at the same time is redundant, but not critical.

+Hooks are updated when the version of version-stamper itself is updated and when the path in which it should be executed changes.
+Calling version-stamper from a hook is done in the same way that was used when executing the version-stamper command, leading to updating hooks.
+If version-stamper was launched using an explicitly specified path, then the same path will be used in the hook.
+This makes it easy to include version-stamper in your project - you simply place it somewhere in your project tree and call it on a relative path, then it adapts the hooks to run version-stamper from that location.

 Some properties of hooks:

 - `pre-commit`